httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 Note the following caveats:

 Parameter names:
-: HTTP parameter names are case-insensitive (as per {{Section 5.6.6 of HTTP}}), but Structured Fields require them to be all-lowercase.
+: HTTP parameter names are case-insensitive (per {{Section 5.6.6 of HTTP}}), but Structured Fields require them to be all-lowercase.
 Although the vast majority of parameters seen in typical traffic are all-lowercase, compatibility can be improved by force-lowercasing parameters when encountered.

 Empty Field Values:
 : Empty and whitespace-only field values are considered errors in Structured Fields.
 For compatible fields, an empty field indicates that the field should be silently ignored.